 Anticipate errors and enjoy continually relocating

 The more experience you have the better you get at anticipating errors of what is likely to go wrong with a leg.
 You can then plan accordingly.
-For example, Aiming Off to the side of a control or to a visible Attack Point, is about anticipating drift on a bearing or on a slope and thus ensuring you know which way you will have drifted.
+For example, Aiming Off to the side of a control or to a visible Attack Point, can be about anticipating drift on a bearing or on a slope and thus ensuring you know which way you will have drifted.

 Expect to have to continually relocate yourself so that you can remain on course overall.
 Relocation from big mistakes should be easier if you are constantly placing yourself within a small area of map within which you are navigating and relocating on a finer basis.
 Accepting relocation on a small scale and a larger scale as part of what orienteering is and getting good at it will make a huge contribution to your overall speed.
 A positive attitude to relocation frees up thinking space to continue to navigate well.

 Try this SLOW video on Aiming Off.
 Aiming off is part of a strategy to avoid catastrophic relocation and executing it well at speed often involves small scale relocation to pull it off.

 The video link below takes you to the YouTube Playlist for the Get Up To Speed videos.
 Select 5/9 Aiming Off from the playlist.